 Jazz with Friends: jazzwithfriends.com

-This is a jazz duo/trio/quartet (depending on what’s needed) that I play in with my good friend Lori Rosolowsky.
+This is a jazz duo/trio/quartet (depending on what’s needed) that I founded with my good friend Lori Rosolowsky.
+Now that Lori has moved to Montana, the group continues with Mike, Sam Haines (bass), Wayne Palmer (drums), Christa Tinari (vocals), and Bernie Thompson (piano), but Lori occasionally comes back to PA to perform with us.
 The music is mostly jazz with some 60-70s pop and originals mixed in.

 Doylestown Heat Jazz Band: doylestownheat.org

-I’ve been playing in this band for a couple of years.
+I’ve been playing in this band for a several years now.
 It’s a high energy jazz band with a good mix of older and younger players.
 Good mix of traditional big band with newer jazz, funk, and fusion charts.

 The Jazz Sanctuary: thejazzsanctuary.com